Last Updated on December 7, 2022 by Anna Baumann

-Every dental office has a system in place for checking out their patients.
+Every dental office has a patient check-out system.
 I currently manage a small office and am the only person at our front desk.
-My system is pretty simple.
-I ask everyone to walk their patient up, tell me what they did and what the patient needs next.
-If there’s already a patient at my desk, or if I’m on the phone with one, I ask that they tell their patient to take a seat back out in the reception area and I’ll be right with them.
-This way we’re respecting their privacy and things flow well.
-Pretty straight forward right?
-But definitely not foolproof.
+My system is simple.
+I ask everyone to walk their patient up and tell me what they did and what the patient needs next.
+If I’m already with a patient, they should have theirs take a seat out in the reception area until I’m free.
+That way each patient has their time with me privately, and things flow well.
+Pretty straightforward.
+But definitely not foolproof!
 I’m not sure what, but strange things happen between the operatory and the front desk.
-So I want to remind us all of how NOT to check out a dental patient.
+So I want to remind everyone now NOT to check out a dental patient.

-Do NOT let the patient wander up all alone.
+Do NOT let the patient wander up alone.

-They appear rather suddenly with no clinical team member in sight.
+They stroll up from the clinic all alone.
 Then it’s, “Hi.
 I’m all done.”
 Fabulous!
 Who are you and what are you done with?

-This is just as frustrating for the patient as it is for me.
+This is just as frustrating for the patient.
 Even though they’ve wandered up alone, they assume I have all of the information I need to help them.
-They really don’t like it when I leave them standing at the desk to go find someone, or have to wait for someone to answer a page.
-I know this is true because I’m the one that hears their sighs and sees their eye rolls!
-And let’s face it even if they don’t show me their frustration, you know they’re annoyed that they have to wait.
+They really don’t like when I leave them standing at the desk to go get information, or have to wait for someone to answer a page.
+I know this is true because I’m the one that hears their sighs and sees their eye rolls.

-So guys, please remember that your job doesn’t end the second you remove your patient’s bib.
-Escort them to the front desk, and communicate with your coworkers so they can have the smooth departure that they deserve!
+So guys, please remember that your job doesn’t end the second you remove the patient’s bib.
+I know you’re eager to be rid of them, but give them the smooth release they deserve.

-Do NOT bring me a patient when I’m with a patient.
+Do NOT hand off a patient to someone who is with a patient.

 And FYI, if I’m on the phone with a patient, I’m with a patient!

-This one really puzzles me.
-I work with a great bunch of people!
-Highly educated and intelligent.
-So why don’t they understand that just like them, I can only help one patient at a time?
+I think this one frustrates me the most.
+We have a great team.
+These people are well-educated and intelligent.
+So why can’t they understand that, just like them, I can only help one patient at a time?

 I’ve tried to explain it.
 I’ve even tried to scare them with stories of the HIPAA police.
 They know what they’re supposed to do.
 But at least once a day someone’s brain shuts down and they ‘forget’.
-They’ll walk right behind the desk, stand next to me, and allow their patient to stand right next to the one who’s already standing there.
-Or they’ll just walk the patient up and say good-bye; leaving the patient ‘standing in line’ like we’re at Costco.
-If I’m on the phone, same thing.
-The best is when the patients join in on each other’s conversation.
+They’ll walk right behind the desk, stand next to me, and allow their patient to stand right next to the one who’s already there.
+Or they’ll just walk the patient up and say goodbye.
+(This means the patients are now standing in line like we’re at Costco.)
+If I’m on the phone, the same thing.
+They leave the patient staring at me over the desk until I finish my call.
+The best is when the patients consult with each other.
 “Oh, you need a root canal?
 I had one of those once.
 Poor you!”

 I know I sound like I’m picking on the clinic, but really I’m not.
 I’ve been there myself.
 When I was a Dental Assistant, my Office Manager once told me that the patient checkout she hated most, was when I brought up a patient.
-She said that I was spending too much time talking with them at the desk.
-I gave her the information she needed, but it was taking too long.
+She said I spent too much time talking with them at the desk.
+I gave her the information she needed, but I took way too long to do it.

-At first I fluffed it off.
+At first, I fluffed it off.
 She was just being mean and petty.
-But then she pointed out that she doesn’t work on a schedule like I do.
+But then she pointed out that she doesn’t work on a schedule as I did.
 Her next patient could walk up or call at any minute, and she needed to be ready.
-So the chit-chat that I though was me just being nice, was actually stressing her out.
-Once we talked about it I saw her point.
-And I felt really bad that I’d been causing her stress without knowing it.
-Moving forward, I wrapped up my chatter before I reached the desk.
+So the chit-chat that I thought was me just being nice, was actually stressing her out.
+I felt really bad that I’d been causing her stress without knowing it.
+After that, I made a real effort to wrap up the chatter before I reached the desk.